Polynomial functors on some categories of elements: Abstract

 \section{Abstract}

-In the case where $\F=\mathbb{F}_2$, for $S$ a contravariant functor from the category of finite dimensional $\F$-vector spaces to the category of sets, and for $\Sector$ the category of elements of $S$, the category $\Funcat$, of functors from $\Sector$ to the category of vector spaces, appears naturally as some localisation of the category of unstable $K$-modules (for some unstable algebra $K$, depending on $S$, over the mod $2$ Steenrod algebra).
+We study the category $\Funcat$ of functors from the category $\Sector$, which is the category of elements of some presheaf $S$ on the category $\E$ of finite dimensional vector spaces, to $\Ef$ the category of vector spaces of any dimension on some field $\F$.

-In the case where $S$ satisfies some noetherianity condition (satisfied in the case where the unstable algebra $K$ is noetherian), we are able to describe the category $\Sector$.
+In the case where $S$ satisfies some noetherianity condition, we have a convenient description of the category $\Sector$.
 In this case, we can define a notion of polynomial functors on $\Sector$.
-And like in the usual setting of functors from the category of finite dimensional vector spaces to the one of vector spaces of any dimension, we can describe the quotient $\pol{n}/\pol{n-1}$, where $\pol{n}$ denote the full subcategory of $\Funcat$ of polynomial functors of degree less than or equal to $n$.
+And, like in the usual setting of functors from the category of finite dimensional vector spaces to the one of vector spaces of any dimension, we can describe the quotient $\pol{n}/\pol{n-1}$, where $\pol{n}$ denote the full subcategory of $\Funcat$ of polynomial functors of degree less than or equal to $n$.

 Finally, if $\F=\Fp$ for some prime $p$ and if $S$ satisfies the required noetherianity condition, we can compute the set of isomorphism classes of simple objects in $\Funcat$.